Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Skeleton and bones.md

 **Meet Boris, the friendly CHaOS skeleton.** - Boris is a friendly life-sized plastic skeleton- come and say hello!

-Last initially checked on 2025-12-30 by Timothy Wong (chw55@cam.ac.uk) and double-checked on Y-M-D by X (X@cam.ac.uk)
+Last initially checked on 2025-12-30 by Timothy Wong (chw55@cam.ac.uk) and double-checked on 2026-01-12 by Leah Helm (lkh53@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->